All-less/faas-scheduling-benchmark/README.md

 ### Portability

-The benchmark suite only supports Function Compute.
-To port it to other FaaS platforms, you have to change the way how arguments are passed into the function and how they are deployed.
+The benchmark suite only supports [Function Compute](https://www.alibabacloud.com/product/function-compute).
+To port it to other FaaS platforms, you have to change the way how arguments are passed into the function and how the functions are deployed.

 ### Citation